act-rules/act-rules.github.io/drafts/SC2-4-4+SC4-1-2-link-names.md

 Test mode: [automatic][AUTO]

-Concatenate the selected element's `aria-label` attribute, and the [text content][NEMPTY] of an element referred to with the `aria-labeledby` attribute, in variable T3.
+Concatenate the selected element's `aria-label` attribute, and the [text content][TXTCNT] of an element referred to with the `aria-labeledby` attribute, in variable T3.

 If T3 contains [non-empty][NEMPTY] text, return: